97westgate/claimscartel/ideas.md

 # GAME MECHANICS

+Claims as a popup or as a pending in queue should be different.

+More news events like flu, covid, etc.

 Probability of claims should go up with the number of policies.

 As you delay processing something should go up.